HaSa1002/Storytool/README.md

 15. Simulation/Debug mode (Playing of the story, to find dead ends and logical issues)

 ## In Progress
+3. Nodes

+## To be improved
-1. Scriptlanguage
+11. Scriptlanguage
-2. Global Variables Window
+7. Global Variables Window